A Guide to Staying in an Ashram in Rishikesh India

 Traditionally, an ashram is a monastery or a spiritual hermitage in India.
 Today, it still serves as a spiritual hideaway for those who wish to escape the frenzy of their daily lives.
 But it also commonly refers to a dormitory for yoga students or practitioners trying to further their practice.

-Like most people, the first time I ever heard of an ashram was in Eat, Pray, Love by Elizabeth Gilbert — a memoir of a woman’s search for happiness that took her to Italy, India and Indonesia.
+Like many people, the first time I ever heard of an ashram was in Eat, Pray, Love by Elizabeth Gilbert — a memoir of a woman’s search for happiness that took her to Italy, India and Indonesia.
 In India, she stayed in an ashram to do silent meditation.

-When I first read the book (in 2008), it was years before I even dreamed of going backpacking, or trying anything out of my comfort zone.
+When I first read the book (in 2008), it was many years before I even dreamed of going backpacking, or trying anything out of my comfort zone.
 So, it really stupefied me that someone from a developed country would travel thousands of miles just to jail herself in a place where she had to wake up at 4 a.m. to scrub floors and clean toilets.

 It was only when I started traveling on a super-tight budget that I began to see the intrigue of living without luxuries.
 I was surprised by how little I needed to get by.